 Only families or couples?

 Absolutely not, as a marriage and family therapist I also work with individuals and groups.
 I choose to become a marriage and family therapist because of the emphasis on relationships.
-I’m interested in all relationships even the ones we have food, money, ourselves and our problems.
+I’m interested in all relationships even the ones we have with food, money, ourselves and our problems.

 When I’m not at work